naxionthinking/USCS-Sample-Prep/ReadMe.md

 git checkout -b USCS_Feb_2023
 ```

 I've removed all information on updating branches and establishing a connection with github for simplicity.
 It is not necessary to push the changes to github each month.
 It only matters that the template file is updated if recurrent changes need to be made.
 So from this point on, no more git is needed after the folder is downloaded.
+If you want to see the documentation, open the readMe.md file rather than viewing it on GitHub.
+The documentation is below in a comment that does not show up when just viewing.
 <!--
 6. Now establish the connection with github.
 If you have not authenticated github previously, you will have to do so after running this line (a log in will pop up).
 Remeber to replace \<Month> and \<Year>